maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 - $$ f(x^c) $$ the current guessed arg min, $$ \mu(x) $$ the guessed value of the function at `x`, and $$ \sigma(x) $$ the standard deviation of output at `x`.
 - $$ \Phi(x) $$ and $$ N(x) $$ are the CDF and the PDF of a standard normal

-This acquisition function is the most common, and is called the *expected improvement*.
-We then compute the acquisiton score of each point, pick the point that has the highest activation, and evaluate $$ f(x) $$ at that point, and so on...
+This acquisition function is the most common and is called the *expected improvement*.
+We then compute the acquisition score of each point, pick the point that has the highest activation, and evaluate $$ f(x) $$ at that point, and so on...

 ![image](https://maelfabien.github.io/assets/images/expl4_7.png)